xxoocc22/FreedomIntelligence.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: Welcome to CUHKSZ NLP group!
-We are a group of researchers working on natural language processing in the <a href="https://sds.cuhk.edu.cn/">School of Data Science</a> at the <a href="https://cuhk.edu.cn/zh-hans">The Chinese University of HongKong, Shenzhen</a>.
+We are a group of researchers working on natural language processing in the <a href="https://sds.cuhk.edu.cn/">School of Data Science</a> at the <a href="https://cuhk.edu.cn/zh-hans">The Chinese University of HongKong, Shenzhen  </a>. and <a href="sribd.cn"> SRIBD </a>
 logo: group_name.png
 research: picture.png